ClaireFinn74/An-Asynchronous-RMI-String-Comparison-Service/README.md

                                   * DamerauLevenshtein

 7. Created a WEB EE Dynamic Project called *StringService* with the class *ServiceHandler* like so:
 [![javaee.png](https://s11.postimg.org/jh81lmjqr/javaee.png)](https://postimg.org/image/9woeyquen/)

+8. Added a reference to the Servlet.api file within the *lib* folder of my *tomcat* by right-clicking on my project and selecting the otion *Add external JAR*

 ## Using CMD prompt to set up JAVA_HOME and CATALINA_HOME:
 1. Fist I went into *Advanced System Settings* on my machine.